TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (4) Patient counseling, as described above and defined in this regulation shall not be required for in-patients of a hospital or institution where other licensed health care professionals are authorized to administer the drug(s).

 (5) A pharmacist shall in no way attempt to circumvent or willfully discourage a patient or patient's agent from receiving counseling.
-However, a pharmacist shall not be required to counsel a patient or patients's agent when the patient or patients's agent refuses such consultation.
+However, a pharmacist shall not be required to counsel a patient or patient's agent when the patient or patient's agent refuses such consultation.

 (6) When the patient or agent is not present when the prescription is dispensed including, but not limited to, a prescription that was shipped by the mail, the pharmacist shall ensure that the patient receives written notice of available counseling.
 Such notice shall include days and hours of availability, and: (a) of his or her right to request counseling; and (b) a toll-free telephone number in which the patient or patient's agent may obtain oral counseling from a pharmacist who has ready access to the patient's record.
 For pharmacies delivering more than fifty percent of their prescriptions by mail or other common carrier, the hours of availability shall be a minimum of 60 hours per week and not less than six days per week.
 The facility must have sufficient toll-free phone lines and personnel to provide counseling within 15 minutes.